-Arts Integration Cohort
+Arts Integration Professional Development

 The Arts Council of Greater Baton Rouge is in its thirteenth year as a partner with East Baton Rouge Parish School System through the Kennedy Center's Partners in Education Program.
 The partnership provides professional development and resources that support Arts Integration in the K-8 academic classroom.
 School Teams of 2-3 teachers interested in a 4-session series of workshops in Arts Integration can register at no cost.

 Learning and integrating the strategies: introduction to drama in the classroom Session 1

 August 30, 2018 - Lasalle Elementary School 8:00 am-3:30 pm